theupdateframework/pep-on-pypi-with-tuf/README.rst

   update the TUF metadata as well as distribution metadata and data for the project.

-* Online key: A key that MUST be stored on the PyPI server infrastructure.
+* Online key: A cryptographic private key that MUST be stored on the PyPI server infrastructure.
 This is usually to allow automated signing with the key.
 However, an attacker who compromises the PyPI infrastructure will be able to read these keys.

-* Offline key: A key that MUST be stored independent of the PyPI infrastructure.
+* Offline key: A cryptographic private key that MUST be stored independent of the PyPI infrastructure.
 This prevents automated signing with the key.
 An attacker who compromises the PyPI infrastructure will not be able to immediately read these keys.

 * Threshold signature scheme: A role can increase its resilience to key compromises by specifying that at least t out of n keys are REQUIRED to sign